“I love the idea of your Anti-boredom Campaign when I read about it in the BMJ” – Dr James Le Fanu, writer of Doctor’s Diary in the Daily Telegraph

 We hope the ABC will help patients, and support staff in their caring work.
 We will share the positive difference opportunities for the mind brings but first we need to acknowledge the situation for the adult mind in hospital at the moment.
 It may be hard to read, but listening is needed to bring about positive changes.

-A great many thanks to all who have so kindly shared their experiences of being in hospital for physical reasons.
+A great many thanks to all who have so kindly shared their experiences of being in hospital.
 Our aim is to encourage change for the better.
+Recognising boredom is now relevant for us all during these times of isolation.

 “I will always be grateful to the Doctors and Nurses of the NHS, they treated my infected body and undoubtedly saved my life.
 They treated me for everything they could see but they never saw the growing boredom that plagued a once very active mind, nor did they see the burning damage of chaotic thoughts and the growing darkness of the notion of suicide.
 I found my salvation in the end but so many others are unintentionally left to become mentally ill through inactive and bored minds”